sanbestia/SUBE-transit-analytics/README.md

 ## What this project does

 Argentina's SUBE card is used for every bus, subway, and train trip in the country.
-The government publishes daily ridership counts per operator and mode going back to 2020 — over 5 years of data capturing COVID lockdowns, three inflation crises, a 118% devaluation, and the complete dismantling of transit subsidies.
+The government publishes daily ridership counts per operator and mode going back to 2020, and monthly aggregates going back to 2013 — covering COVID lockdowns, three inflation crises, the Macri-era subsidy cuts, a 118% devaluation, and the complete dismantling of transit subsidies.

 This project ingests that data, cleans it, stores it in DuckDB, and surfaces it through a Streamlit dashboard with six analytical tabs and a Prophet-based forecasting engine.